agile-ts/documentation/docs/packages/core/features/collection/Methods.md

     }
 }))
 ```

-For creating groups in general we recommend using `createGroup`,
+For creating groups in general we recommend using `createGroup`, because it binds the Group to the Collection, without
-because it binds the Group properly to the Collection.
+further thinking.

 ### 📭 Props